LizardByte/Sunshine/docs/guides.md

 ###### Modifications to Sudoers.d files

 Lastly, we need to make a few modifications to the sudoers file for our users.
 Replace {USERNAME} below with your username.
-You will be prompted to select either vi or nano for your editor, choose whichever you prefer.
+You will be prompted to select either vi or nano for your editor if you've not used this command before, choose whichever you prefer.

 ```
 sudo visudo /etc/sudoers.d/{USERNAME}